-C. Substitutions: Any change in the type, size and quantity of plant material must be approved by the Landscape Architect prior to installation.
+C. Substitutions: Any change in the type, size and quantity of plant material must be approved by the Landscape Architect

-D. Quality Standards: All plant material must be nursery grown and meet all of the qualitative criteria established by the current issue of the American Standard for Nursery Stock specifications published by the American Nursery & Landscape Association
+D. Quality Standards: All plant material must be nursery grown and meet all of the qualitative criteria established by the current issue of the American Standard for Nursery Stock specifications published by the American Nursery & Landscape